heyAimer/setuHub/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+SetuHub — your bridge to help.

+Connecting people who care.” ✅ Simple, human, mission-driven

+“Help is closer than you think.” ✅ Emphasizes real-time accessibility

+“Bridging lives, one help at a time.” ✅ Emotional, symbolic

+“Your safety, our network.” ✅ Strong, action-oriented